18 Rare Vintage Photos of What Life Was Like in the 1950s

 Dance crazes were especially popular during the 1950s and 60s, with names like The Twist and The Mashed Potato.
 One of the earlier fads was The Bunny Hop, a conga-line formation which originated among students at San Francisco’s Balboa High School in 1952.
 Speaking of trends, find out what the most popular toy was the year you were born.

 Today, in Park Forest, Illinois, you can find an Aqua Center with a 367,000-gallon pool with four slides.
 But back then, hot homeowners found relief on a much smaller scale.

 Although the modern bikini had been introduced eight years before this pic was taken at a beauty pageant in Park Forest, Illinois, it was still considered too racy for many American women.
 It took French bombshell Brigitte Bardot wearing a bikini in the 1957 movie And God Created Woman for the two-piece swimsuit to reach the mainstream.
 Many of the little girls are sporting outfits with modestly flouncy skirts.
-Get a look at some photos of vintage swimsuits we totally wish would come back in style.

 Ride ’em pony

 A very happy little girl proudly rides her pony around.